MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt.md

 **Dialogs\CancelAndHelpDialog.cs**

 We begin by implementing the `CancelAndHelpDialog` class to handle user interruptions.
+The cancellable dialogs, `BookingDialog` and `DateResolverDialog` derive from this class.

 [!code-csharp[Class signature](~/../botbuilder-samples/samples/csharp_dotnetcore/13.core-bot/Dialogs/CancelAndHelpDialog.cs?range=12)]